sergiosolorzano/Unity-Dicom-3DRender/README.md

 Each prototype scene was not extended in full because these are a proof of concept and used determine the viability of the approach for our purposes.
 There is no further support for this repo.

-Project collaborator and donor of dicom images: [TBD].
+Project collaborator and donor of dicom images: Centre de Diagnosi per la Imatge de Tarragona.
 The project currently has no dicom images, we are awaiting for these to be anonymized and will be uploaded soon.

 ## Project Software
 Unity version: Unity 2020.3.36f1, Build Platform PC Standalone.